Erikdekamps/kingly_layouts/README.md

 * **Container Type**:
 * **Boxed**: Standard container with a maximum width.
-* **Full Width (Background Only)**: The background spans the full viewport width, but the content remains boxed.
+* **Full Width (Background Only)**: The background spans the full viewport width, but the content remains aligned with the site's main content area.
 * **Edge to Edge (Full Bleed)**: Both the background and content span the full viewport width.
 * **Full Screen Hero**: The section fills the entire viewport height and width.